ahmadj1801/Using-User-Reviews-to-Enrich-Social-Recommender-Systems/README.md

 To run the model with custom hyper paramaters, the following format should be adhered to
 * `python application.py --parameter1 <value>`
 * `python application.py --epochs 50 --batch_size 128 --d2v_vec_size 256`

+### Note to User
+* The training of the model may cause substantial memory usage in the case that you experiment with the `--users` and `--reviews` hyper paramaters.
+As such, ensure that you have in excess of 8GB of RAM when deviating from the default parameter values.

 ## Acknowledgements